 Tony Lawrence: "A military response from NATO against Russia is very unlikely"

-Head of Defence Policy and Strategy Programme at the International Centre for Defence and Security (ICDS) in Tallinn
+Head of the Defence Policy and Strategy Programme at the International Centre for Defence and Security (ICDS) in Tallinn

 How serious is this incident in Romania?

-— It is not an unprecedented event because the same happened in Poland last September.
+— It is not an unprecedented event because the same thing happened in Poland last September.
 But there is still too little information.
-It could be a Russian drone that has been diverted by Ukrainian electronic warfare or simply a drone that has failed.
+It could be a Russian drone that has been diverted by Ukrainian electronic warfare or simply a drone that has malfunctioned.
 Or it could be a deliberate action, but we don't know.
 If it were deliberate, obviously, it would be a very serious matter, but it is too soon to say.

 How do you assess NATO's response to these types of incidents?

 — NATO's response today has been to repeat the usual message, that they will defend every inch of NATO territory.
-It is not the most forceful response, but throughout the war, allies have been concerned about escalation, concerned about provocation, and I would say it has been very difficult to find consensus on any kind of firm response.
+It is not the most forceful response, but throughout the war, allies have been concerned about escalation, they are concerned about provocation, and I would say it has been very difficult to find consensus on any kind of firm response.
 NATO is deterred by Russia, but equally Russia is deterred by NATO.
 Russia has had every opportunity to attack NATO allies throughout the war, and has not done so.
-So there is this kind of prudent behavior on both sides.
+So there is this kind of cautious behavior on both sides.

 What could be a more forceful answer?

 — It could be many things.
 It could be a military response.
-But, as I said before, I think that is really unlikely, because I don't think the Alliance would find consensus to do so.
+But, as I said before, I think that is really unlikely, because I don't think the Alliance would find consensus to do it.
 In general, I think the Alliance would struggle to find consensus on any kind of response, because there are all sorts of questions about authorship and proportionality, and getting the 32 members of the Alliance to agree on an appropriate response, taking into account this context and this background, I think it would be quite complicated.
 For example, the response could be to offer more support to Ukraine.
 But that is also increasingly difficult, due to our own limitations.
-So my impression is that it will once again be another case of words rather than something more practical.
+So my impression is that it will again be another case of words rather than something more practical.

 Is Trump making consensus in NATO even more difficult?

 — It is not impossible.
-Undoubtedly, we should not rule anything out, and one of the issues with Article 5 is that we don't really know what the exact threshold is, and this is deliberate.
+Undoubtedly, we should not rule out anything, and one of the issues with Article 5 is that we don't really know what the exact threshold is, and this is deliberate.
 That is to say, this kind of constructive ambiguity is maintained about when Article 5 could be considered activated.
-Therefore, yes, these scenarios are possible, but I would say again that throughout the war it has become quite clear that Russia has been deterred by NATO, and NATO has been deterred by Russia, and I believe that this kind of basically stable situation has a good chance of continuing.
+Therefore, yes, these scenarios are possible, but I would say again that throughout the war it has become quite clear that Russia has been deterred by NATO, and NATO has been deterred by Russia, and I believe that this kind of basically stable situation has a strong chance of continuing.
 I think something really very important and clearly deliberate would have to happen for the Alliance to react, especially militarily.